 \section{Abstract}

-The rapid development of time series forecasting research has brought many deep learning-based modules in this field.
-However, despite the increasing amount of new forecasting architectures, it is still unclear if we have leveraged the full potential of these existing modules within a properly designed architecture.
-In this work, we propose a novel hierarchical neural architecture search approach for time series forecasting tasks.
+The rapid development of time series forecasting research has brought many deep learning-based modules to this field.
+However, despite the increasing number of new forecasting architectures, it is still unclear if we have leveraged the full potential of these existing modules within a properly designed architecture.
+In this work, we propose a novel hierarchical neural architecture search space for time series forecasting tasks.
 With the design of a hierarchical search space, we incorporate many architecture types designed for forecasting tasks and allow for the efficient combination of different forecasting architecture modules.
-Results on long-term-time-series-forecasting tasks show that our approach can search for lightweight high-performing forecasting architectures across different forecasting tasks.
+Results on long-term time series forecasting tasks show that our approach can search for lightweight, high-performing forecasting architectures across different forecasting tasks.